 Host & Producer

 Anna Steltenkamp began working with the Sanctuary for Independent Media in Summer 2020.
-Anna is a member of the University Scholars Program at Duke University, studying Cultural Anthropology, Environmental Sciences & Policy, and Documentary Studies.
-During her undergraduate career, she has studied abroad in Berlin, Germany and Sydney, Australia.
+Anna was a member of the University Scholars Program at Duke University, studying Cultural Anthropology, Environmental Sciences & Policy, and Documentary Studies.
+During her undergraduate career, she studied abroad in Berlin, Germany and Sydney, Australia.

-Her primary research interests are sustainability and equity in the food system; veganism and industrial animal agriculture; Indigenous ecological knowledge and BIPOC-led environmental activism; and efforts to combat environmental racism through biocultural restoration.
-At Duke University, she currently conducts ethnographic research at the Duke Campus Farm and works as an Equity Through Stories Researcher at the Sarah P. Duke Gardens on the inclusion of local Indigenous peoples & their knowledge systems.
+Her primary research interests include food sovereignty, Indigenous ecological wisdom, and biocultural restoration.
+At Duke University, she conducted ethnographic research at the Duke Campus Farm and worked as an Equity Through Stories Researcher at the Sarah P. Duke Gardens on the inclusion of local Indigenous peoples & their knowledge systems.

-At the Sanctuary, Anna works as a host and producer for the Sanctuary’s radio show, the Hudson Mohawk Magazine (HMM).
-Her interviews for HMM primarily address BIPOC-centered efforts to achieve environmental sustainability and social equity.
-Anna has also created the site, papscanee.org, in collaboration with the Stockbridge-Munsee community of the Mohican Nation.
+At the Sanctuary, Anna worked as a host and producer for the Sanctuary’s radio show, the Hudson Mohawk Magazine (HMM).
+Her interviews for HMM primarily address BIPOC-centered efforts to achieve environmental and social justice.
+Anna also created the site, papscanee.org, in collaboration with the Stockbridge-Munsee community of the Mohican Nation.
 This is an effort to spread awareness about the Mohican cultural and historical importance of Papscanee Island in the Hudson River and to combat the threat that the E-37 natural gas pipeline proposal poses on this sacred land.